optimagic-dev/optimagic/docs/source/explanations/optimization/tests_for_supported_optimizers.rst

 We write several test functions, each corresponding to the case of one constraint.
-Given the constraint, the test function considers all possible combinations of - algorithm, to maximize or to minimize, criterion function implementation, gradient implementation for that criterion (if provided), and whether ``criterion_and_derivative`` has been provided or not.
+Given the constraint, the test function considers all possible combinations of the algorithm, whether to maximize or to minimize, criterion function implementation, gradient implementation for that criterion (if provided), and whether ``criterion_and_derivative`` has been provided or not.

-Below we show the calculations behind the true values, for each testcase (one criterion and one constraint).
+Below, we show the calculations behind the true values, for each testcase (one criterion and one constraint).

 ********************************************************************